benber86/curve_treasury_proposal/README.md

 | • Protocol treasury grows proportionally to overall protocol revenue | • Less flexible as we can't target specific pools or products |
 | • Burning already handled, treasury accumulates crvUSD  | |

+mk:

+* I think this is the way better way.
+At the end we just kicking the can here.
+If we run out of founds, this is anyway what is going to happen.
+The 21M SS funding and the poltical process partly lead by me showed that at the end stakeholders have  no choice, either fund ongoing development & services or the project and token is done.
+BUT: I fear some players are in denial about this, this will find resistance.
+* What we maybe can do, is boil the frog, not go from 0->10% in one go, but maybe scale that up over 6 month.
+It is the same end result, but market wise, on the reflection of CRV, this would be better.
+Maybe the amount we take could be adjusted to the cycles, so take more % during bull and less during bear.
+But not sure how to implement this?
+I could be tied to the USD lending rate? crvUSD?
+But how to normalize..

 # Final Destination of Funds